openmeteo/loggertodb/docs/usage.rst

    and so on.

-   Each time series group contains variations of the same time series, such as raw, checked and aggregated. ``loggertodb`` uploads the data to the "raw" time series of the group.
+   Each time series group contains variations of the same time series, such as initial, checked and aggregated. ``loggertodb`` uploads the data to the "initial" time series of the group.
 If such a time series does not exist, it is created.

 nfields_to_ignore
    This is used only in the ``simple`` format; it's an integer that